intento/intento-api/ai.text.sentiment.md

 }'
 ```

-The response contains the analyzed text and service information:          ↑
+The response contains the analyzed text and a service information:          ↑

 ```json
 [